 This brief information is provided as an aide to installers, service personnel, and owners.
 The intent of this section is to provide rapid access to very basic operational information.
 Individuals who will be routinely using, installing, maintaining, and servicing this heat pump, are strongly encouraged to read this entire manual.
 Herein, the terms: Heat Pump, Heater, and Unit are used synonymously.
 These instructions are intended for local control of a heat pump, independent of an external controller.
-Owners: if your installation includes an external controller, contact your installing dealer, or the external controller manufacturer, for external controller operating instructions.
+Owners: if your installation includes an external controller, contact your installing dealer for operational instructions.